Broth and Gut Health

-In every pot of a well made bone broth is an abundance of “essential” sugars and amino acids which repair the hugely important defence barrier in your gastro-intestinal tract.
+In every pot of a well made bone broth is an abundance of “essential” sugars and amino acids which build collagen in your body.

 References